dvarrazzo/py-setproctitle/README.rst

 ------------

-``setproctitle`` is a C extension: in order to build it you will need a C compiler and the Python development support (the ``python-dev`` package in most Linux distributions).
+``setproctitle`` is a C extension: in order to build it you will need a C compiler and the Python development support (the ``python-dev`` or ``python3-dev`` package in most Linux distributions).
 No further external dependencies are required.

 You can use ``pip`` to install the module::